-- Warm the milk in a pan over the stove at medium heat, and add in the pieces of chocolate.
+- Warm the milk and chocolate pieces together in a pan on the stove over medium heat.

-- Heat and stir until the chocolate and milk mixture begins to boil.
+- Simmer the chocolate and milk, stirring occasionally, until the mixture begins to boil.
 When it reaches the boiling point, remove it from the heat.
-At this point the mixture won't be very thick yet.
+At this point, the mixture won't be very thick yet.

-- The mixture will continue to thicken as it cools, but it's best served warm, accompanied by churros, of course.
+- The mixture will continue to thicken as it cools, but it's best served warm, accompanied by churros or sweetbreads, of course.

 - The process of cycling between boiling and cooling is what thickens the hot chocolate.

 - If you aren’t happy with the thickness, you can further thicken it with cornstarch, tapioca starch, or arrowroot powder.
 To do so, mix a tablespoon of starch with enough cold milk or water to fully dissolve the starch.
 Add a small amount of the starch mixture to the warm chocolate, stirring quickly to fully incorporate it before heating the mixture again to boiling point.
 Add more as needed.

 - Chocolate a la taza is normally accompanied by churros or sweetbreads.

 *This post was originally published on Feb.
 18, 2015.
 It was updated in October of 2019 to add new photos, videos, and more ideas for thickening the chocolate.